Arapaho Lakes, East Portal Trailhead, Indian Peaks Wilderness Area, Colorado

 Arapaho Lakes - 7.1 Miles Round-Trip

-The Arapaho Lakes (11,172') are located 3.65 miles from East Portal Trailhead in the Indian Peaks Wilderness.
+The Arapaho Lakes (11,172') are located 3.65 miles from East Portal Trailhead in the James Peak Wilderness.
 The plurality is subjective, as the two main lakes are separated by only a thin band of sedge and talus, making it possible to view, explore and even fish both simultaneously.
+The Arapaho Lakes access trail is no longer maintained or marked, so good map and terrain-reading skills are necessary.

 While the Forest Lakes Trail corridor is moderate, travel is considerably more difficult on a steep, eroded trail that breaks west up Arapaho Creek to its source at the lakes.
 Challenging terrain and navigation keep crowds light, making this an ideal choice for equipped hikers during peak summer months: